Standard Error

 What is Standard Error in Statistics?

-Why is Standard Error important?
+What is the Standard Error formula?

 How Standard Error Connects to Other Ideas